manolisliolios/rwa-standard/README.md

 The RWA Standard is a framework for issuing and managing permissioned tokens on Sui.
 It enables tokenization of real-world assets with built-in compliance mechanisms, transfer restrictions, and regulatory controls.

+> T⚠️ his demo implementation uses `Token<T>` for transferring from A to B, but that will be replaced with direct Balance sends when address balances are available.

 ## TLDR

 1. Each address has a single shared vault (derived address,  so easily discoverable).
 Objects can own vaults too (to help with account abstractions / defi protocols custom integrations)